mariateresadrp99/Retro-Spect-Evaluating-Historical-Representations-in-Diffusion-Models/README.md

 ## Files

 - `anachronism_detection.py`: Runs anachronism detection using GPT-4 Turbo.
-- `analyze_anachronisms.py`: Aggregates detection results to compute frequency and severity metrics.
+- `compute_anachr_freq_and_sever.py`: Aggregates detection results to compute frequency and severity metrics.
-- `example_data/`: Includes a sample JSON input with prompts and questions.
+- `19th_century.json`: Includes a sample JSON input with prompts and questions for the VLM.

 ## Usage
 ```bash